robinhester/robinhester.github.io/_posts/2020-03-03-marvel-vs-dc.md

 image:/robinhester.github.io/img/graph2build.PNG

->Well overall, Marvel one that as well.
+>Well overall, Marvel won that as well.
 There was only one woman superhero in the entire top ten that was a DC character, which is Kora Zor-El, aka, Superwoman.
-So so far, the top DC is still Superman and Superwoman, but, Marvel is beating out DC, overall.
+So far, the top DC is still Superman and Superwoman, but, Marvel is beating out DC, overall.

 *Villians?*

 image:/robinhester.github.io/img/graph3build.PNG

 >So then I took a look at the villans.
 And yet again I am seeing a trend here.
-Lex Luther, from superman, is number one.
+Lex Luther, from Superman, is number one.
 But the rest of the popular villans are still all marvel characters.
 Infact, almost all of them are from the Earth 616 series.

 >The Earth 616 series, is the most popular Marvel X-men series.
 This being said, since X-men is such a large series, it stands to reason that X-men is just more popular than most of the DC comics.
 However, Superman is more popular than the X-men series.
 So again, I'm back to my original question, which one is truly more popular?